The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Approach

 \subsection{Function Reproduction Task}

-For the function reproduction task, we filter instances to include only function-level modifications and present models with issue descriptions alongside pre-patched files where modified functions are completely removed.
+In Function Reproduction Task, we analyze whether models can generate complete functions that are modified by the GT patch without having knowledge of its specification or function signature.
+Specifically, we present models with issue descriptions alongside buggy files where functions modified by the GT patch are completely removed.
 Models must generate complete implementations for each missing function.
-Since function specification is unavailable, successful reproduction indicates memorization of specific textual sequences rather than contextual reasoning.
-We compare performance across multiple benchmarks to isolate memorization effects from general programming ability.
-We show the prompt template we used for function reproduction task in Appendix (Figure\ref{fig:prompt_template_function_reproduction}).
+Since the function specification is unavailable, successful reproduction indicates memorization of specific textual sequences rather than problem-solving ability.
+We compare performance across benchmarks to isolate memorization effects from general programming ability.
+The prompt template is available in supplementary materials.

 Our approach directly tests memorization by requiring models to reproduce complete function implementations without access to signatures, docstrings, or relevant context from other files.
-This constraint ensures that successful reproduction requires prior exposure to the specific implementation rather than general problem-solving ability.
-The high consecutive 5-gram accuracy on SWE-Bench Verified compared to functionally equivalent control tasks provides evidence of memorized textual patterns rather than emergent programming competence.
+We note that this is a single round generation, and the models must rely only on the provided file content to reproduce the removed functions.
+The models do not have access to the repo.
+These constraints ensures that successful reproduction requires prior exposure to the specific implementation rather than general problem-solving ability.